Practical limits to polydispersity for quality colloidal crystals

 Two test tubes coated with thin film dispersions are shown.
 One is displaying a variety of colours, the other is opaque and matte in appearance.

 Iridescent and matte dried thin films of colloidal crystals.
-Their differing optical properties arise from the polydispersities of the colloidal particles used to fabricate them.
+The contrast in optical appearance reflects differences in the particle-size polydispersity used during fabrication.
 This image is reproduced from Figure 2 in Arif et al. (2025) under a CC BY 3.0 license.

 How does polydispersity influence crystal structure?